 Authentication versus authorisation

 IAM’s most important function is authentication: the user verifies their digital identity to the system and thus proves that they are who they claim to be.
-This may involve a user name and password query as well as multi-factor procedures involving security tokens or biometric features.
+This may involve a user name and password query and multi-factor procedures involving security tokens or biometric features.
 After the identity has been successfully verified, the next step is authorisation.
-As the second key function, it determines which systems or resources the user is allowed to access.
+As the second key function, it determines which systems or resources the user can access.
 To do this, it uses previously defined rules and role concepts and grants the user his or her individual access rights after the check.

 In addition, IAM systems allow users to change passwords autonomously and thus accelerate access to multiple resources via a single sign-on service with a single identity.
 Companies, on the other hand, receive support for hybrid IT environments that include on-premise systems and SaaS applications.